Kinnikuman: Reception

 The manga series has received several awards and sold well during both its 1980s serialization and its 2010s revival.
 In 1984, Kinnikuman won the 30th Shogakukan Manga Award in the category Best Children's Manga.
 The 2013 edition of Takarajimasha's guidebook Kono Manga ga Sugoi!, a survey of the manga and publishing industries, named Kinnikuman the seventh-best manga series for male readers.
 Media Factory's Da Vinci magazine ranked it 23rd on the "Book of the Year" in 2019.
 Several volumes of the series have been featured on Oricon's weekly chart of best-selling manga in Japan; all volumes between the 40th and the 66th have reached the top 20.
 Between 2008 and 2010, five volumes of Kinnikuman II Sei: Kyūkyoku no Chōjin Tag Hen also ranked on Oricon's top 30 list.
-The series as whole has sold more than 77 million copies in Japan as of 2021.
-As well as Kinnikuman's manga was considered a hit, the series' merchandise in general was also successful.
-Bandai reports that over 180 million units of Kinkeshi were sold in Japan.
+The series as whole had over 77 million copies in circulation by 2021; As well as Kinnikuman's manga was considered a hit, the series' merchandise in general was also successful. by 2025, it had over 85 million copies in circulation.
+Bandai reported that over 180 million units of Kinkeshi were sold in Japan.
 Shaenon K. Garrity said, "The M.U.S.C.L.E. figurines ... were the sole American extrusion of a 1980s manga/anime/licensing phenomenon."

 The original 1983 anime series was popular, premiering with a rating over 20 percent.
 Despite being considered "too old to be marketable on American television" by 4Kids in the 2000s, the 2008 Kinnikuman complete box set had 25,000 reservation requests by August in Japan.
 In 2005, Japanese television network TV Asahi conducted a "Top 100" online web poll and nationwide survey; Kinnikuman placed 97th in the online poll and Ultimate Muscle placed 39th in the survey.
 In 2006, TV Asahi conducted another online poll for the top one hundred anime, and Kinnikuman placed 12th in the "Celebrity List".
 In France, however, it caused some controversy because of the depiction of a character's garment featuring a swastika; the episode in which the character appeared was requested to be removed from air.

 Garrity called Kinnikuman a "cross between superhero parody and pro-wrestling goofiness".
 Liann Cooper of the Anime News Network said that the "artwork alone is enough to clothesline itself and the whole concept of superhero wrestlers is like a manga-fied Mucha Lucha", but Ultimate Muscle "is actually pretty funny".
 Eduardo M. Chavez of Mania.com wrote that in 1979, "the series relied on its comedy and action to bring in an audience."
 Ultimate Muscle, while "keeping some of the old silliness", adds "some depth through a mature writing style and better action scenes."
-On T.H.E.M Anime Reviews, Christi wrote, "Overall, Ultimate Muscle is the best thing about the Fox Box anthology."
+On T.H.E.M Anime Reviews, Christi wrote, "Overall, Ultimate Muscle is the best thing about the FoxBox anthology."
 She praised the "funny, and in their own disgusting way, charming" characters, its "crisp and well-done" animation and the "very clean and appealing" character designs.